Are you wondering why do cat collars have bells?

 You can choose a decorative collar and add a bell to make it “cooler.”

-Some cats will appreciate the bell and tolerate the sounds as long as it makes them stand out.
+Some cats will appreciate the bell and tolerate the sounds as long as they make them stand out.

-Also, choose a color or design that matches his/her personality.
+Also, choose a color or design that matches his or her personality.
 And if your cat doesn’t appreciate it, all that matters is that they look attractive to you.

 Bells have just as many drawbacks as benefits, especially for outdoor cats.

-Cats can be very stealth when treading outdoors.
+Cats can be very stealthy when treading outdoors.

 But the sounds of the bell will always give them away to predators such as dogs, wild cats, or any other animal that may be lurking around in your backyard.